Franklin Parish Profile

 • Provide education on food safety, and healthy lifestyle changes for better health

-• Build Healthy Communities Coalition as an important part of the mission of the FCS Nutrition team in Franklin parish.
-Coalitions work towards implementing Policy, Systems, and Environmental (PSE) changes throughout the parish to make it a healthier place to live, work, and play
+• Build Healthy Communities Coalition as an important part of the mission of the NCH team in Franklin Parish.
+Coalitions work towards implementing Policy, Systems, and Environmental (PSE) changes throughout the parish to make it a healthier place to live, work, and play.

-• Focus FCS Nutrition Team efforts on every demographic in the parish, as they work with Pre-K students and their parents, on up to Senior Adult groups at the Councils on Aging
+• Focus NCH Team efforts on every demographic in the parish, as they work with pre-k students and their parents, on up to Senior Adult groups at the Councils on Aging

 How Is Extension Funded?